DhwaniSondhi/Messager-API/README.md

 # Messager-API
 A web service:
-- Build to experiment RESTful Web Services using the JAX-RS standard specification.
+- Built to experiment RESTful Web Services using the JAX-RS standard specification.
 - Link various profiles to their messages where each message can have multiple comments.
 - All the comments, messages and profiles can be added, updated and seen.
 - Experimented HATEOAS in reponses.